docker/docs/compose/install/compose-desktop.md

 With Docker Desktop you get Docker Engine, Docker CLI with Compose plugin as well as other components and tools.
 Check a list of what's shipped with Docker Desktop and a list of key features in the [Docker Desktop Overview](../../desktop/index.md){:target="_blank" rel="noopener" class="_"} page.

-Docker Desktop is available for Mac, Windows and Linux.
+Docker Desktop is available for Mac, Windows, and Linux.
 For download information, system requirements, and installation instructions, see:

 * [Docker Desktop for Linux](../../desktop/linux/install.md){:target="_blank" rel="noopener" class="_"}